 The state of California has enacted specific statutes governing the trapping of wild animals.
 These laws serve a number of purposes, including the humane treatment of animals and as a means of protecting the ecosystem in the state more generally.
-If you will be involved in trapping of animals in California for one reason or another, whether for sport of “pest control,” you do need to have an essential understanding of what trapping laws permit and prohibit.
+If you will be involved in the trapping of animals in California for one reason or another, whether for the sport of “pest control,” you do need to have an essential understanding of what trapping laws permit and prohibit.

 The Reach of California Trapping Law and Ordinances

 The California Department of Fish and Wildlife has established the Humane Wildlife Control program.
 The program is dedicated to ensuring “sound, ethical, and lasting solutions to wildlife problems – from mice to mountain lions.”
 Simply, all wild animals subject to trapping and taking are protected by these statutes and regulations.
-Indeed, when the Department is called upon to interpret the reach of these statutes and associated regulations, the agency has taken a broad approach to their application.
+Indeed, when the Department is called upon to interpret the reach of these statutes and associated regulations, the agency has taken a broad approach to its application.